idoufkirkamal/idoufkirkamal/README.md

 ## 🚀 About Me

 👋 I’m **Kamal IDOUFKIR**, a passionate Software Engineer specializing in modern full-stack web development.
-I love building efficient, user-friendly, clean and easy-to-use applications and experimenting with new web technologies.
+I love building clean, efficient, user-friendly and easy-to-use applications and experimenting with new web technologies.

 🌍 Based in **Agadir, Morocco**
 🎓 Master’s degree in Software Engineering